 On March 7, 2019, the OEB issued its reconsideration decision (DTA Decision) with respect to Hydro One's rate-setting treatment of the benefits of the DTA resulting from the transition from the payments in lieu of tax regime to tax payments under the federal and provincial tax regimes.
-On April 5, 2019, the Company filed an appeal with the Ontario Divisional Court with respect to the DTA Decision.
-The appeal was heard on November 21, 2019.
+On April 5, 2019, the Company filed an appeal with the ODC with respect to the DTA Decision.